hbhasin/Image-Recognition-with-Deep-Learning/Image Classification with Transfer Learning.md

 This study will use the Keras library to explore ImageNet’s pre-trained VGG16, VGG19, Inception V3 and Xception models to perform image classification on a variety of small datasets with different domains.

+## Hardware Details

 ## Code Details

 The following code applies to all the Keras pre-trained models except as noted otherwise.

 ### Import Keras Libraries
-Keras supports VGG16, VGG19, ResNet50, InceptionV3 and Xception models that have beeb pre-trained on ImageNet.
+Keras supports VGG16, VGG19, ResNet50, InceptionV3 and Xception models that have been pre-trained on ImageNet.
 The Dense layer is densely-connected Neural Network layer and the GlobalAveragePooling2D layer provides an average pooling for spatial data.
 Keras has support for several optimizers that include SGD (Stochastic Gradient Descent), RMSprop, Adagrad, Adadelta, Adam, Adamax, Nadam and TFOptimizer (for Tensorflow).
-The ImageDataGenerator module generates batches of tensor inage data with real-time data augmentation to manage memory.
+The ImageDataGenerator module generates batches of tensor image data with real-time data augmentation to manage memory.

 ```
 # import pertinent libraries